Jiaqi-Xing/Bridge_Conditions_Analysis/README.md

 ## Overview

-This project analyzes bridge condition data from New York State in 2016.
-The analysis involves simulating, cleaning, and modeling the data to understand factors affecting bridge conditions and to predict potential deficiencies.
+The NYS Bridge Condition Analysis project examines the factors influencing bridge condition ratings in New York State, using data from 2016[Download raw data here](https://dasl.datadescription.com/datafile/new-york-bridges-2016/?_sf_s=Bridge&_sfm_cases=4+59943).
+The study integrates data cleaning, simulation, and statistical modeling to evaluate how bridge characteristics such as Age of Bridge at Inspection, Located Municipality, and Ownership impact bridge condition ratings.
+By identifying key predictors of bridge deficiencies, this project aims to support infrastructure maintenance and inform policy-making decisions.

 ## File Structure